FitzwilliamMuseum/ahrc-linking-islands/_events/2020-03-05-st-johns-college.md

 The Second Linking Islands of Data Symposium, 5-6 MARCH 2020

-St John's College & The Fitzwilliam Museum, Cambridge
+St John's College & St Edmund's College

+Organised by The Fitzwilliam Museum, Cambridge and the Open University

 **HASHTAG: linkedislands**